zenml-io/blog.zenml.io/_posts/2023-03-29-langchain-slackbot.md

 We benefited from many of ZenML's core features during this project:

-- caching allowed us to run our pipelines without needing to wait excessively to repeatedly query the same (mostly-unchanging) documents or data sources
+- [caching](https://docs.zenml.io/starter-guide/pipelines/parameters-and-caching) allowed us to run our pipelines without needing to wait excessively to repeatedly query the same (mostly-unchanging) documents or data sources
+- automatic data versioning for free!
+(ZenML handles all of this for you out of the box))
-- switching between local stacks and deployed cloud infrastructure was simple, as always!
+- [switching between local stacks](https://docs.zenml.io/advanced-guide/practical-mlops/switching-orchestration) and deployed cloud infrastructure was simple, as always!
-- using ZenML's post-execution workflow we were able to query the artifact store and get the de-serialised FAISS vector store.
+- using ZenML's post-execution workflow we were able to [query the artifact store](https://docs.zenml.io/starter-guide/pipelines/fetching-pipelines) and get the de-serialised FAISS vector store.
 This we then used within our deployed slack bot app.
-- collaboration through the dashboard: colleagues were able to inspect the progress of our pipelines as well as see where the underlying data was stored through the ZenML dashboard.
+- [collaboration through the dashboard](https://docs.zenml.io/starter-guide/pipelines/dashboard): colleagues were able to inspect the progress of our pipelines as well as see where the underlying data was stored through the ZenML dashboard.

 ## Where to go from here?

 If you'd like to see our Slack bot in action, feel free to [join us in Slack](https://zenml.io/slack) and get help on your problems even when the core team are asleep!
 Just mention `@zenml-bot` and you'll be on your way!
-The code behind the project is all available [in our open-source Projects repository](https://zenml.io/projects), as usual, and we'd invite you to check out how this all works under the hood.
+The code behind the project is all available [in our open-source Projects repository](https://github.com/zenml-io/zenml-projects), as usual, and we'd invite you to check out how this all works under the hood.